markster70/M9-WP-Boilerplate/README.md

 ### USE Branches

-Feature branch with GIT - it's a good approach to avoid having to unpick work and minimising conflicts in multi developer teams
+Feature branch with GIT - it's a good approach to avoid having to unpick work and minimising conflicts in multi developer teams.

 ### SCSS Setup

-Setup your theme colours in _colors.scss
+- Setup your theme colours in _colors.scss
-Setup your variables in _variables.scss - recommend to use css vars, or scss vars then interpolated into css vars Take a look at the heading font sizes in base
+- Setup your variables in _variables.scss - recommend to use css vars, or scss vars then interpolated into css vars
+- Take a look at the heading font sizes in base
+- Take a moment to look at the mixins and functions available - please use them for consistency
-Take a look at the pre-defined spacing vars
+- Take a look at the pre-defined spacing vars

 ### Static Assets

-Fonts and Static Images can be added in /fe-src/static
+Fonts and Static Images can be added in /fe-src/static.

+They will be referenced in the css correctly via rollup / node aliases.

 ### JS Setup